EvolSoft/ChatCensor/README.md

 **Add and configure a denied word:**

-1. Run the command "/addword <word>"
+1. Run the command "/addword <word>"<br>
-2. Go to "ChatCensor/denied-words" directory and open the word file This is a word config file:
+2. Go to "ChatCensor/denied-words" directory and open the word file<br>
+This is a word config file:
 ```yaml
 ---